mandiant/flare-fakenet-ng/docs/testing.md

 global process blacklist rather than the listener-specific setting `<Listener>.ProcessBlacklist`.

-Completely testing a setting indicates testing against every dispositions the setting may take (e.g. enabled, disabled).
+Completely testing a setting indicates testing against every disposition the setting may take (e.g. enabled, disabled).

-Where settings may be omitted entirely or empty, their disposition can be called "unconfigured".
+Where settings may be omitted entirely or left empty, their disposition can be called "unconfigured".
 The opposing disposition is referred to as "configured".

 Where features are to be tested "against" or "versus" some other factor, it